KShivendu/blog/data/authors/default.md

 Hey there.
 I am Kumar Shivendu. 👨‍💻 Here's a [PDF version of my Resume](/resume-pdf)

 I build vector search engine [Qdrant](https://github.com/qdrant/qdrant) and have previously worked at [SuperTokens](https://github.com/SuperTokens) (YC 20) and [FamPay](https://fampay.in/) (YC 19).
-I'm proficient in Python and JS and have dabbled in production grade Java and Go as well.
+In my free time, I try to explore the explainability and limits of vector search, [embeddings](https://www.kshivendu.dev/blog/json-embeddings), and [RAG](https://github.com/kshivendu/rag-cookbook).
 I'm passionate about software performance, information retrieval (search engines, query languages, databases, and LLMs), and scraping/mining data.

-📩 Reach out to me if you need help with RAG — especially vector search
+📩 Reach out to me if you need help with RAG — especially vector search, reranking, and evals

 Some of my recent side projects: